 A small town centre church, the Gothic design old-fashioned for its date.

 In 1843 or 1844 a mission dedicated to St Martin was established in Aylesbury, and the Earl of Shrewsbury gave money for an altar.
 A contemporary account described the neighbourhood as ‘most benighted, and there is not perhaps a more furiously anti-Catholic locality in England (The Tablet, 3 February 1844).
 According to the parish history, plans for a church were drawn up A. W. Pugin, but independent verification for this has not been found.
-The mission was closed in 1857.
+The mission closed in 1857.
 Thereafter the small number of Aylesbury Catholics had to travel to Northampton or Wolverton, although Mass was sometimes said in local houses.

 In 1888 Bishop Riddell sent Fr James Collins to re-establish the mission.
 A site was obtained at the bottom of the High Street and a large new presbytery built, into which Fr Collins moved in 1892.
-A temporary iron church was built alongside this, opened by the Bishop in December of that year.
+A temporary iron church was built alongside this, opened by the Bishop of Northampton in December of that year.
 In 1899 Fr Thomas Scott took over the mission, and made various alterations to the iron church, including a rood screen, and the placing of a large painting of an angel at the west end.
 In 1904 a stone font was given.

 In April 1934 the bishop gave permission for a new, permanent church, to be built on the site of the iron church.
 On 14 January 1937 the bishop laid the foundation stone, and the church was officially opened on 14 April of the same year.
 The architects were Pullan & Ronchetti of Harrogate, the builders Webster & Cannon of Aylesbury.
 The church was built to seat 300, and the cost was £4,368.